RAF Harrowbeer

 RAF Harrowbeer.

+Signal mortar.
 When its cloudy and a plane is circling above the cloud.
-Firing a flair which th pilot would see coming up through the cloud and know where he was.
+Firing a flair which the pilot would see coming up through the cloud and know where he was.

 There is a date of 1943 and a War Office arrow.